Author: Raymond C. Rumpf

 Chapter 3 – The Finite-Difference Method

-A method of implementing the finite-difference method is presented that allows entirely new differential equations to be solved in mere seconds to minutes.
+A unique and very powerful method of implementing the finite-difference method is presented that allows entirely new differential equations to be solved in mere seconds to minutes.
 Concepts such as boundary conditions, derivative matrices, multiple variables, staggered grids, and solving matrix equations is discussed.

 Chapter 4 – Finite-Difference Approximation of Maxwell’s Equations